werkraum/imagemap/README.md

 ## Installation

-Clone the repo, run 'npm install' and 'danach npm run build'.
+Clone the repo, run 'npm install' and 'npm run build'.

 While you are developing we provide a task 'npm run watch' which adds local sass, jsx and browsify support.